imjoy-team/ImJoy/docs/docs/development.md

 ```
 * `name` is the name of the plugin.
 It **must** be unique to avoid conflicts with other plugins.
 * `mode` is the plugin type or execution mode.
 Currently supported are:
   * `window` is used for create a new web interface with HTML/CSS and Javascript.
-If `window` mode is selected, then you need to provide HTML code with the `<window>` tag and CSS code with the `style` tag.
+If `window` mode is selected, then you need to provide HTML code with the `<window>` block and CSS code with the `style` block.
 Notice that this type of plugin runs in the same thread as the main web page, it may hang the entire web app when running heavy computation.
 A better choice for computational tasks is `webworker` plugin.
 However, some WebGL powered libraries including `tensorflow.js` do not support (yet) `webworker` mode, in that case, another mode called `iframe` can be used. `iframe` mode is the same as `window` mode except it does not need an interface, it is especially useful for plugins which needs to access GPU through WebGL.
   * `webworker` to run computationally intensive javascript plugins.
 It does not have an interface, it runs in a new thread and won't hang the main thread during running.
   * `pyworker` is used to run plugins written in Python.
 This requires that the **Python Plugin Engine** is installed and started before using the plugin.
 See the **Developing Python Plugins** for more details.
 * `tags` defines a list of supported tags, which can be used to provide differentiate configureable modes and can be accessed at various points in the plugin.
 For an overview we